-After thoroughly comparing portable grill reviews from consumers and publishers alike, we’ve rounded up three of the most highly rated models available today to help you find one that delivers your favorite flavor.
-Check out the best portable grill picks for tailgating, camping, and picnicking events.
+After thoroughly comparing portable grill reviews from consumers and our own criteria, we’ve rounded up six of the most highly rated models available today to help you find one that delivers your favorite flavor.
+Check out the best portable grill picks for tailgating, camping, and other outdoor events.

-In an exhaustive review of summer picnic gear, the incredibly thorough team at Wirecutter crowned the Weber Q1200 the king of all portable grills.
-Citing its smart design and considerable cooking power, the reviewers determined that the 189-square-inch cooking surface “provides enough space to cook enough hamburgers to feed six people at a time while still leaving adequate space between your meat or veggie patties to allow for convection.”
+Thanks to its smart design and considerable cooking power, the 189-square-inch cooking surface of the Weber Q1200 fits up to six burgers at a time with still room leftover for convection.
 Fold-out side tables even provide room to prep and serve your barbecue.
-The 30-lb grill’s one-touch electric ignition system makes it a snap to fire things up with a couple 14.1 or 16.4-ounce disposable propane tanks; after that, success or failure all hinges solely on your marinade recipe.
+The 4.7-star, 30-lb. portable grill’s one-touch electric ignition system makes it a snap to fire things up with a couple 14.1 or 16.4-ounce disposable propane tanks; after that, success or failure all hinges solely on your marinade recipe.
 Available on Amazon.

 2. BEST CHARCOAL PORTABLE GRILL: Weber Jumbo Joe 18-inch Charcoal Grill ($69.99)